-Select "Scaling" from the toolbar and click on the object to display a square bar (scaling gizmo).
+Select "Scale" from the toolbar and click on the object to bring up a square bar (scale gizmo).

-- If you grab the square bar with the mouse and move it, you can zoom in and out only in the direction of that axis.
+- If you grab the square bar with the mouse and move it, you can scale it only in the direction of that axis.

-- Grab and move the square between the square bars to zoom in and out only in the direction of that plane.
+- If you grab and move the square between the square bars, you can scale only in the direction of that plane.

-You can also select "Scale Cage" by clicking and holding the "Scale" button on the toolbar with the left mouse button.
+You can also select "Scale Cage" by [left mouse click and hold] on the toolbar's [Scale].